Islandora-Collaboration-Group/ISLE/docs/install/install-production-new.md

 ---

-### Step 4: On Local - Review and edit docker-compose.staging.yml
+### Step 4: On Local - Review and edit docker-compose.production.yml

-* Review the disks and volumes on your remote `Staging` ISLE Host server to ensure they are of an adequate capacity for your collection needs and match what has been written in the `docker-compose.staging.yml` file.
+* Review the disks and volumes on your remote `Production` ISLE Host server to ensure they are of an adequate capacity for your collection needs and match what has been written in the `docker-compose.production.yml` file.

-* Please read through the `docker-compose.staging.yml` file as there are bind mount points that need to be configured on the host machine, to ensure data persistence.
+* Please read through the `docker-compose.production.yml` file as there are bind mount points that need to be configured on the host machine, to ensure data persistence.
 There are suggested bind mounts that the end-user can change to fit their needs or they can setup additional volumes or disks to match the suggestions.
   * In the `fedora` service section
     * `- /mnt/data/fedora/datastreamStore:/usr/local/fedora/data/datastreamStore`
     * `- /opt/data/fedora/objectStore:/usr/local/fedora/data/objectStore`
   * In the `apache` service section
     * `- /opt/data/apache/html:/var/www/html`

 * Depending on your choice of SSL type (Commercial SSL files or the Let's Encrypt service), you'll need to uncomment only one line of the `traefik` services section.
-There are also inline instructions to this effect in the `docker-compose.staging.yml` file.
+There are also inline instructions to this effect in the `docker-compose.production.yml` file.
   * To use `Let's Encrypt for SSL` - Uncomment
     * `- ./config/proxy/acme.json:/acme.json`